kernelci/tuxmake/docs/targets.md

 ## kselftest

-Build the kernsel selftests.
+Build the kernel selftests.
 The resulting, installed tests are compressed in a tarball which is copied into the output directory as `kselftest.tar.xz`.

 This target depends on the `headers` target.
 The selftests build against the